Azure/aks-engine/docs/topics/clusterdefinitions.md

 We consider `kubeletConfig`, `controllerManagerConfig`, `apiServerConfig`, and `schedulerConfig` to be generic conveniences that add power/flexibility to cluster deployments.
 Their usage comes with no operational guarantees!
 They are manual tuning features that enable low-level configuration of a kubernetes cluster.

-#### Arbitary YAML for Kubernetes component manifests
+#### Custom YAML for Kubernetes component manifests

-Arbitrary YAML specifications can be configured for kube-scheduler, kube-controller-manager, cloud-controller-manager and kube-apiserver as well.
+Custom YAML specifications can be configured for kube-scheduler, kube-controller-manager, cloud-controller-manager and kube-apiserver in addition to the addons described [above](#addons).
 You will need to pass in a _base64_ encoded string of the kubernetes manifest YAML file to _KubernetesComponentConfig["data"]_ .
 For example, to pass a custom kube-scheduler config, do the following:

 ```json
 "kubernetesConfig": {